Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 The most popular interstitial ad size is 320*480.
 However, it captures the full screen of the mobile and stalls the user.
 So, you should use them sparingly.

-Is it right for you?
+Is that right for you?

-If you’re willing to try interstitial ads, you need to primarily consider two factors – Users and page load time.
-If the users prefer to stay on the site rather than bouncing off, you may need to try other formats.
-Because interstitial ads usually cover the screen and ask the user to close it or click it.
-If your average page views are over 3, then you’re driving users away with the ad.
+If you’re willing to try interstitial ads, you must primarily consider Users and page load time.
+If the users prefer to stay on the site rather than bounce off, you may need to try other formats.

 Mobile native ads are the ones that blend well with the content on your site.
 They are non-intrusive and the most subtle form of advertising.
 However, they are proven to earn higher views and shares than the other ad content formats.